cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 })
 ```

-Makes sense ?
-Just keep this in mind, use Meteor.Error for throwing exceptions.
+So, from now on, to make errors comprehensible everywhere, use *Meteor.Error* for throwing exceptions.

-## Method Arguments
+## Arguments for our methods

-Methods can ofcourse receive arguments (any kind of arguments):
+Just like in a normal conversation, in which you have to use arguments, methods can receive arguments of any kind !

 ```js
 // server